-A few weeks ago, I was scrolling through Twitter and came across this post:
+A while back, I was scrolling through Twitter and came across this post:

 I was confused—RSS hasn't disappeared.
 I use it every single day.
 It's an integral part of my workflow that helps me stay up to date with news, come up with new ideas for content, gather sources to cite in my posts, and keep my inbox clean.
 But the 300+ likes on this post and a subsequent Twitter search for "bring back RSS" that resulted in dozens of Tweets showed me that RSS is underutilized.

 If you think RSS died when Google Reader shut down—or if you're unaware, or only vaguely aware, of how to use RSS feeds—this guide is for you.

 An RSS (Really Simple Syndication) feed is an online file that contains details about every piece of content a site has published.
 Each time a site publishes a new piece of content, details about that content—including the full-text of the content or a summary, publication date, author, link, etc.—are automatically generated in the file and displayed in reverse chronological order.